spotlightpa/poor-richard/content/news/2020-05-05-SPLNOTEXX.md

 Today, we’re launching a 3-day campaign to <a href="https://www.spotlightpa.org/donate" target=_blank>raise $10,000 toward making Spotlight PA a permanent fixture</a> in our state. <b>All donations made from May 5 to May 7 will be DOUBLED</b>, thanks to a generous matching gift from The Lenfest Institute for Journalism.

-<a href="https://www.spotlightpa.org/donate" target=_blank>Make a sustaining gift of $15/month now</a>, or just 50 cents a day, you will:
+<a href="https://www.spotlightpa.org/donate" target=_blank>Make a sustaining gift of $15/month now</a>, or just 50 cents a day, and you will:

 1. <b>EMPOWER OUR COMMUNITIES:</b> Spotlight PA is unlike any news organization in the state.
 We’re funded by readers, and because of that support, we share our high-quality journalism at no charge to ensure every community gets the information it needs.